apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/040-testing-the-odbc-connection.md

 ## Testing the ODBC Connection on Linux

-To test the ODBC connection on Linux use the test utilities that are packaged with your driver manager installation: `iodbctest` and `iodbctestw`.
+To test the ODBC connection on Linux use the test utilities in the `samples` directory of the driver manager installation: `iodbctest` and `iodbctestw`.
 Use `iodbctest` to test how your driver works with an ANSI application.
 Use `iodbctestw` to test how your driver works with a Unicode application.